 So how do you get this free money?
 This is how…

-With the implementation of the SMSF penalty regime which took effect from 1 July 2014, this article reminds your clients to ensure their fund is complying.
-It lists the financial penalties that apply.
+This article reminds your clients to ensure their SMSF is compliant.
+It lists the financial penalties that apply and recommends professional guidance.

 When it comes to retirement funding, over one million Australians have established Self-Managed Super Funds (SMSFs) to take more control over this crucial stage of their lives.
 However, SMSF trustees take note – to protect your and your fellow members’ best interests, there are strict rules governing SMSFs which, if broken, attract strong penalties.